santisoler/website/README.md

 event: <name of the scientific event>
 event_url: <url of the scientific event>
 doi: <doi number of the slides, not the url>
-google_slide: <url for google slides obtained from the html code after Publish on Web>
+google_slide: <url for google slides obtained from the html code after Publish on Web> (optional)
-image: <light jpg version of one slide for fast web browsing (optional)>
+image: <light jpg version of one slide for fast web browsing > (optional, used only if google_slide is not passed)
-pdf: <full pdf version of the slides> (optional, if doi is given it will be downloaded from it)
+pdf: <full pdf version of the slides> (optional)
 thumbnail: <thumbnail filename located on /images>
 license: <license name defined on _site.yml>
 ---